-Lauren Singer Promotes Zero-Waste and Makes it Cool
+Lauren Singer Promotes a Zero-Waste Lifestyle and Makes it Cool

 One of my best friends @katherinekartis is spearheading sustainability at her office and making real change like creating a centralized trash/recycling system and getting rid of single use plastic cups for a washable mug alternative.
 This is her zero waste lunch kit!!
 I'm so proud to have a friend like her and watch her be such a change maker!
 She inspires me every day with her passion and dedication! 📸: @katherinekartis #trashisfortossers #zerowaste #zerowasteatwork #notrash #nowaste #noplastic #changestartswithone

 Being an environmentalist and someone who is concerned about protecting the environment is no easy task.
 There are offensive labels that you’re plastered with – treehugger, hippy, eco-nut.
 But Lauren Singer does away with all those preconceived ideas.
 She’s a young, stylish 20-something, living her best life in New York.
 She buys second-hand clothing, and when it comes to groceries, she buys loose ingredients in bulk and most fresh produce from farmer’s markets.

 When asked what the most difficult part of this journey was, Lauren simply replied with “nothing”.

 For her, it’s about how you approach the subject.
 She has never once felt lacking, or left wanting; there is nothing to be lost (but for excess waste) and there’s everything to gain.
 That’s possibly the best thing about Lauren, she’s fiery, stubborn, and will fight for what she believes in, but ultimately she’s kind and engaging.